ameswarb/twitchsaver/README.md

 Just clone this repo into any folder being served by a web server.

+_*Note:* and change a bunch of references to ameswarb.github.io/twitchsaver -- sorry, I'll fix this soon_

 ## Usage

 * Add `?theme=modern` to the end of the URL to remove the cathode tube theme and show 100% of the twitch streams.